API Reference

 Overview

-The NorthBuilt RAG System exposes a REST API via AWS API Gateway.
+The NorthBuilt RAG System exposes REST APIs via AWS API Gateway.
 All endpoints require JWT authentication via AWS Cognito.

 Authentication